alisonands/Case-Study-A-data-driven-investment-analysis/README.md

 - Some stocks do not have data for as long as others

 ## Conclusion
+In conclusion, the Operating Cash Flow to Capex ratio is a valuable metric for assessing a company's financial health.
+While Quintile 1 showed poor excess returns, its stability makes it an interesting area for further investigation.
+The findings contribute to a nuanced understanding of the relationship between cash management and stock performance, offering insights for constructing a resilient investment portfolio.

 ## References
 [1.]
 (Quantative Stratagies for measuring Alpha)